Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Application to capillary flows

-Two representative profiles corresponding to the blue and red lines in Figure \ref{fig_meander}(a) are reported in Figure \ref{fig_meander}(b), keeping the same color code as the symbols.
-They correspond to the free surface elevation at two opposite bends of the meander, that feature a rather constant maximal height of about $800\ \mu\rm{m}$.
-Once more, the value for $\rm{SNR_{max}}$ is rather large ($\rm{SNR_{max}} = 55$, as reported in table \ref{table_1}), ensuring that all the flow details are fairly captured.
-Although the contact lines appear slightly smoothed due to the high pixel density per fringe period ($\lambda_0 \simeq 64\ \rm{pix}$), the reconstruction still enables the extraction of key physical features, including the meander width, apparent contact angles, and cross-sectional profile.
-These profiles allow, for instance, to observe the asymmetry of the two rivulet profiles, that highlights the balance between pinning forces, surface tension and inertia \cite{2006b_le_grand-piteira}.
-Interestingly, the two plotted bends on Figure \ref{fig_meander}(b) have almost identical widths and are symmetrical with respect to the axis $y=0$, with each section bending due to inertial effects.
-One can also measure the contact angles on each side of the rivulet using a linear polynomial fit \cite{2020_quetzeri-santiago}.
-This reveals a difference $\Delta \theta\sim15.1^{\circ}$ between each side of the rivulet for the blue dotted section and $\Delta \theta\sim 22.7^{\circ}$ for the red dotted section.
-From this experiment, it can be inferred that the ST-PSP method is not necessarily limited to purely stationary objects, as it could also be applied to situations where the timescale associated to the flow displacements is much longer than the timescale of the projection and photo acquisition.
+Two representative profiles corresponding to the blue and red lines in Figure \ref{fig_meander}(a) are reported in Figure \ref{fig_meander}(b), keeping the same color code for the symbols.
+They correspond to the free surface elevation at two opposite bends of the meander, with a relatively constant maximal height of about $800\ \mu\rm{m}$.
+Once more, the value for $\rm{SNR_{max}}$ is large ($\rm{SNR_{max}} = 55$, as reported in Table \ref{table_1}), ensuring that all the flow details are fairly captured.
+Although the contact lines appear slightly smoothed due to the high pixel density per fringe period ($\lambda_0 = 1.51 \rm{mm}$ corresponds to 64 pixels in the camera's focal plane), the reconstruction still enables the extraction of key physical features, including the meander width, apparent contact angles, and cross-sectional profiles.
+This allows us, for instance, to observe the asymmetry of the two rivulet sections, that highlights the balance between pinning forces, surface tension and inertia \cite{2006b_le_grand-piteira}.
+Interestingly, the two plotted bends in Figure \ref{fig_meander}(b) have almost identical widths and are symmetrical with respect to the axis $y=0$, with each section bending due to inertial effects.
+The contact angles on each side of the meander can also be measured using a linear polynomial fit \cite{2020_quetzeri-santiago}.
+This reveals a difference $\Delta \theta \simeq 15.1^{\circ}$ between each side of the rivulet for the blue dotted section and $\Delta \theta \simeq 22.7^{\circ}$ for the red dotted section.
+From this experiment, it can be inferred that the ST-PSP method is not necessarily limited to purely stationary objects, as it could also be applied to situations where the timescale associated with the flow displacements is much longer than the timescale of projection and acquisition.